Banks buoy Britain's FTSE 100 after stress test success

 LONDON, Dec 1 (Reuters) - Britain’s top share index rose on Tuesday, reversing the previous session’s underperformance, buoyed by a rise in the banking sector after it came through the Bank of England’s stress tests unscathed.

-Royal Bank of Scotland, Standard Chartered, HSBC, Barclays and Lloyds gained between 0.7 to 3.8 percent after the results of the latest Bank of England tests.
+Royal Bank of Scotland, Standard Chartered, HSBC, Barclays and Lloyds were up 1.4-3.0 percent in early deals, all among the top ten risers, after the results of the latest Bank of England tests.

-While RBS and Standard Chartered both only passed because of steps they took to improve their capital ratios during the testing process, the other lenders did not have to take action.
+While RBS and Standard Chartered both only passed thanks to steps they took to improve their capital ratios mid-way through the testing process, the other lenders tested did not have to take action.

 Bank of England Governor Mark Carney said on Tuesday there was no new wave of capital regulation for banks in the pipeline, after the central bank set out plans to require them to hold extra capital.